 Co-Founder & Child Life Specialist

-Meredith Cooper is the Co-Founder of Wonders & Worries, a nonprofit that provides professional mental health support for children throughout a parent’s illness.
-Following 15 years of success, Meredith shifted from executive director to a founder role in 2017, where she continues providing strategic direction for Wonders & Worries national growth.
+Meredith Cooper is the co-Founder of Wonders & Worries, a nonprofit that provides professional support for children and teenagers throughout a parent’s illness.
+Following 15 years of success, Meredith shifted from executive director to a founder role in 2017, where she continues providing strategic direction for Wonders & Worries’ national growth.

 512-329-5757, Ext.
 201